cs109/2014/pages/syllabus.md

 Your final grade will be determined by the number of points you collect.
 You can collect various amounts of points for the different parts of the class:

 - **Homework**: 60%, assessed on your individual submission.
-- **Midway Assessment of Final Project**: 20%, assessed on your individual submission.
+- **Final Project Part I**: 20%, assessed on your individual submission.
-- **Final Project**: 20%, assessed on meeting the project criteria.
+- **Final Project Part II**: 20%, assessed on meeting the project criteria.
 - **Best Projects**: We will elect the top three project submissions that will get extra points.

 Homework, quizzes and project will be graded on a 10 point scale in increments of 1 using the following scale: